 The next owner of the property was a restaurant entrepreneur from Manhattan named John Taylor who bought the estate in 1859.
 His son, John H. Taylor, subsequently inherited the property in 1886 and organized the Oakland Golf Club in 1896, becoming the organization’s first president.
 After 1911, the Club bought the golf course and the Draper Reality Company of Manhattan bought the rest of the land and turned it into building lots.
 In 1952, Morton Pickman from Forest Hills bought the club, but his plans to build high rise apartment buildings on the land were blocked by neighborhood protests.
 He later sold the land.

-This playground, jointly operated by Parks and the Board of Education, was officially opened to the public on July 7, 1964.
-The school was built to provide facilities for children in the Oakland Gardens section of Queens and to relieve overcrowding at P.S.
-31, 130, and 162.
+This playground, jointly operated by NYC Parks and the Department of Education, was officially opened to the public on July 7, 1964.
+The school was built to provide facilities for children in the Oakland Gardens section of Queens and to relieve overcrowding at nearby schools.
 Parks Commissioner Henry Stern changed the name of the playground from P.S.
 203 Playground to Oakland Gardens in 1985.

-In 1999, City Council Member Sheldon S. Leffler allocated $912,000 for the reconstruction of the site.
-This playground is home to four sets of play equipment and two swing sets, all with new safety surfacing.
-There are new benches and a flagpole with a yardarm.
+This playground is home to four sets of play equipment and two swing sets, all with safety surfacing.
+There are benches and a flagpole with a yardarm.
 The park’s attractive cement art inlaid into the ground includes a compass and a butterfly-shaped spray shower.
 There are also basketball courts, handball courts, and a new metal drinking fountain.